Babe Didrikson Zaharias: Golf awards

 While Zaharias missed the cut in the 1938 PGA Tour event, later, as she became more experienced, she made the cut in every PGA Tour event she entered.
-In January 1945, Zaharias played in three PGA tournaments.
+In January 1945, Zaharias played in three PGA tournaments and made the initial cut in all three, becoming the first and only female to do so.
 She shot 76–76 to qualify for the Los Angeles Open.
-She then shot 76–81 to make the two-day cut in the tournament itself, but missed the three-day cut after a 79, making her the first (and currently only) woman in history to make the cut in a regular PGA Tour event.
+She then shot 76–81 to make the two-day cut in the tournament itself, but missed the three-day cut after carding a 79.
 She continued her cut streak at the Phoenix Open, where she shot 77-72-75-80, finishing in 33rd place.
 At the Tucson Open, she qualified by shooting 74-81 and then shot a 307 in the tournament and finished tied for 42nd.
 Unlike other female golfers competing in men's events, she got into the Los Angeles and Tucson Opens through 36-hole qualifiers, as opposed to a sponsor's exemption.

 In 1948, she became the first woman to attempt to qualify for the U.S. Open, but her application was rejected by the USGA.
 They stated that the event was intended to be open to men only.